 A person can suffer from mild to severe pain.
 Sometimes, pain makes it impossible to walk, sleep, work, or perform daily tasks.

 In most cases, lower back pain can be treated with rest, pain medication, and physical therapy.
-During physical therapy session, they use hands-on treatment (such as osteopathic manipulation or chiropractic manipulation) to heal your lower back pain fast.
+During physical therapy sessions, they use hands-on treatment (such as osteopathic manipulation or chiropractic manipulation) to heal your lower back pain fast.

 What Causes Lower Back Pain?

 - Sprains and strains – This is the most common cause of acute lower back pain.
-It can happen when you twist or lift something incorrectly, pick up a heavy object or overextend your reach and you strain a muscle, and tear a tendon, resulting in a sprain.
+It can happen when you twist or lift something incorrectly, pick up a heavy object, or overextend your reach and you strain a muscle and tear a tendon, resulting in a sprain.

 - Sciatica – A sharp lower back pain that radiates down your legs and butts is caused by compression of the sciatic nerve.
 Herniated or ruptured discs are common causes of sciatica.